Best Small Bedroom gardening ideas

 Many different types of fertilizers are available on the market, and the best type for your plants will depend on the specific nutrients they need.
 Some common types of fertilizer include:

 Organic: This fertilizer is made from natural materials like manure or compost.
-It's a good choice for gardeners who want to avoid using synthetic chemicals.
+It’s a good choice for gardeners who want to avoid synthetic chemicals.

 Inorganic: This fertilizer is made from synthetic materials and often contains more nutrients than organic fertilizers.
 Inorganic fertilizers can be either water-soluble or slow-release.

-How to apply fertilizer:
+How to apply fertilizer

 Fertilizers should be applied based on the specific needs of your plants.
 Most plants do best when they receive 1/2 pound (0.23 kilograms) of nitrogen per 100 square feet (9 square meters) every year.
 To determine how much fertilizer to use, read the label carefully and follow the directions for application rates.